Log in

 Best Durham University Accommodation

-The best Durham University accommodation typically includes popular options like Duresme Court, Houghall Court, and The Village at The Viaduct, known for their proximity to the university colleges and modern amenities. uhomes.com offers all these top-rated Durham University housing and more options, many of which are located just a 5-15 minute walk to your college.
-Students will also benefit from stylish and fully furnished rooms and all-inclusive bills to cover all utilities.
-Enjoy exclusive access to on-site amenities, including a 24/7 gym, laundry facilities, high-speed WiFi, study rooms, and a games area to make the most of your time here.
-As for your security, there will be 24-hour CCTV, secure access, and even security staff and an on-site team.
+The best Durham University accommodation include popular options like Student Castle Durham, Duresme Court, and Houghall Court, known for their proximity to the university colleges and modern amenities. uhomes.com offers many top-rated Durham University housing options, many are located just a 5-15 minute walk to your college.
+Students will also benefit from fully furnished rooms and all-inclusive bills to cover all utilities.
+Most our Durham University houses are equipped with modern on-site amenities, including 24/7 gym, laundry facilities, high-speed WiFi, study rooms, games area to upgrade your living experience and ensure you feel at home.
+As for your security, there will be 24-hour CCTV, secure access, or even security staff and on-site team.
 The best student accommodations near Durham University include:

-1. Student Castle Durham: Located near the city centre, it is a short 10-18 minute walk to Hatfield College, University College, and the Science Site (uphill walk).
+1. Student Castle Durham: Located near the city centre, it is a short 10-18 minute walk to Hatfield College, University College, and the Science Site.
 Student Castle Durham offers modern studios, twin rooms, and shared flats, featuring a 45-seat cinema, gym, and outdoor courtyard.

-2. Elvet Studios: Sit along the riverside, roughly a 15-50 minute walk to Bailey Colleges (St Chad’s, Hatfield).
-Elvet Studios has high-end studios with exceptional security and maintenance teams, and short-term leases available (3/7/11/14 weeks).
+2. Elvet Studios: Sit along the riverside, roughly a 15-50 minute walk to Bailey Colleges like St Chad’s, Hatfield.
+Elvet Studios has high-end studios with exceptional security and maintenance teams, and short-term leases like 3/7/11/14 weeks are available.

-3. Houghall Court: Positioned close to the Science Site (15 min walk) and several Hill Colleges (20 min walk), and less than 1 mile from the city centre.
+3. Houghall Court: Positioned about a 15-minute walk to the Science Site, several a 20-minute walk to Hill Colleges, and less than 1 mile from the city centre.
 Houghall Court has Durham Uni’s Sports Centre over the Road and a bus service to all campus.

 4. Duresme Court: Just 10 min walk to Ustinov College.
 Duresme Court provides luxury studio living with a gym, a cook house, a cinema lounge, a fitness trail, and electric car charging.